This section covers the following client-side APIs that are queried from a browser:

 Your client ID is specified as the value of a

-For more information, including instructions on passing your client ID to the Earth API and the Maps API for Flash, please read Loading Client-side APIs.
+For more information, including instructions on passing your client ID to the Earth API, please read Loading Client-side APIs.

-If you have lost your client ID or cryptographic key, you can recover them by logging in to the support portal and clicking Maps: Manage Client ID from the links on the left of the page.
+If you have lost your client ID or cryptographic key, you can recover them by logging in to the Google for Work Support Portal and clicking Maps: Manage Client ID from the links on the left of the page.

 Registering authorized URLs

 Requests using your client ID will only succeed when coming from URLs that have been registered.
 Please read Registering authorized URLs in the Authentication chapter of this guide for instructions.